-The processes that we touch upon here in the paragraphs below include major and minor mergers, close passages of satellite galaxies, and fluctuations in the interstellar medium (ISM) driven by global gravitational instabilities or external infall.
 Galaxy major mergers are thought to be one of the main factors triggering star formation in galaxies and are predicted to have clear effects on their chemical evolution \citep{tinsley_evolution_1980, tissera_double_2002, ellison_galaxy_2013, ruiz-lara_recurrent_2020}.
 The timing of these dynamical events is a potential clue, but we must also consider the nature and scale of the actual processes that might affect planet occurrence.
 We expect mergers to affect the planet occurrence rate chemo-kinematically by adding gas of lower and heterogeneous metallicity to the planet forming budget and stirring up the interstellar medium (ISM).
 Mergers could also compress the ISM during passage and thus stimulate not only additional star formation but also persistent spiral structure \citep{2013ApJ...766...34D}.
 On the other hand, close passages might contribute to ISM turbulence without modifying its chemistry.
 These processes could also each have competing effects for planet formation.
-For example, \citet{lu_turning_2022} showed that the injection of metal-poor gas from satellite infall could have triggered the formation of metal-poor stars as recently as $\sim$3 Gyr ago, which would have a deleterious effect on planet occurrence among younger stars.
+For example, \citet{lu_turning_2022} showed that the injection of metal-poor gas from satellite infall could have triggered the formation of metal-poor stars as recently as $\sim$3 Gyr ago, which would affect planet occurrence among younger stars.